RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: FINDING COMMON AND RARE PATTERNS IN SIGNALS: THE ALGORITHM

 \subsection{Stochastic windowing}

 Due to the convolutional structure of the CDL model, points in the far-apart signal are only weakly dependent~\cite{moreau2020dicodile}.
 Indeed, the value of the sparse code at time $t$ is seldom impacted by the values at time $t + s$, with $s$ larger than the size of the dictionary $L$.
-By considering windows of the signal which are large enough, the problem~\eqref{eqn:expected_cdl} can be approximated by
+We will therefore perform windowing spanning across all channels synchronously.